four-codes/Documentation/sftp.md

   Match User sftp_user
   ForceCommand internal-sftp
-  PasswordAuthentication yes # Existing value no. Please commentout the line ChrootDirectory /var/sftp/folder
+  PasswordAuthentication yes # Existing value no. Please change the line ChrootDirectory /var/sftp/folder
   PermitTunnel no
   AllowAgentForwarding no
   AllowTcpForwarding no
   X11Forwarding no  # Existing value yes.
-Please commentout the line
+Please change the line

 ```